Golden Rule: Other responses to criticisms

 Marcus George Singer observed that there are two importantly different ways of looking at the golden rule: as requiring either that one performs specific actions that they want others to do to them or that they guide their behavior in the same general ways that they want others to.
 Counter-examples to the Golden Rule typically are more forceful against the first than the second.

 In his book on the Golden Rule, Jeffrey Wattles makes the similar observation that such objections typically arise while applying the Golden Rule in certain general ways (namely, ignoring differences in taste or situation, failing to compensate for subjective bias, etc.) But if people apply the golden rule to their own method of using it, asking in effect if they would want other people to apply the Golden Rule in such ways, the answer would typically be no, since others' ignoring of such factors will lead to behavior which people object to.
 It follows that people should not do so themselves—according to the Golden Rule.
 In this way, the Golden Rule may be self-correcting.
 An article by Jouni Reinikainen develops this suggestion in greater detail.

 It is possible, then, that the golden rule can itself guide people in identifying which differences of situation are morally relevant.
 People would often want other people to ignore any prejudice against their race or nationality when deciding how to act towards them, but would also want others to not ignore their differing preferences in food, desire for aggressiveness, and so on.
 This principle of "doing unto others, wherever possible, as they would be done by..." has sometimes been termed the Platinum Rule.

 Popular references

 Charles Kingsley's The Water Babies (1863) includes a character named Mrs Do-As-You-Would-Be-Done-By (and another, Mrs Be-Done-By-As-You-Did).

+In the TV series Fallout, the character Lucy MacLean refers to the Golden Rule multiple times, and the second episode of the second season is titled "The Golden Rule".